 It wasn’t just reading blog posts that inspired me.
 For one reason or another (it may have had to do with reading Dracula, I admit) I’d had a particular pull towards visiting Romania for a few years.
 Autumn of 2016 turned out to be the ideal time for us to visit this intriguing country.
 We spent a week or so in a remote northern village called Baita, and then headed to the “big city.”
 The rest of our Romanian travels were based in Brasov, an amazing city that has earned a permanent place in our hearts.

-Making plans for Brasov?
+Making plans for things to do in Brasov?
 We’ll help you build a great itinerary with this guide.

 If Brasov is on your upcoming itinerary (or even if you just want to dream a bit) we hope this travel guide will help you have the best stay possible.